silverbulletgt/MultiSkillComposerBot/readme.md

 This project needs to be running on local IIS.
 There is a publish profile in the project which publishes the project to: C:\inetpub\wwwroot\Bot.MultiSkill.Skills

-Open MultiSkillAdaptiveBot.sln in Visual Studio
+Open MultiSkillComposerBot.sln in Visual Studio

 Right click on Bot.Skills & choose "Publish"